Hotline :

 Locating accounts

-Following notification of the customer’s death, we will take reasonable steps to promptly secure any accounts in the sole name of the deceased by removing the deceased customer’s internet and app banking login credentials, and restricting the types of debit transactions that can be performed on the account.
-Any credit payments to the account, after the hold is placed on the account will be returned to the sender.
+Following notification of the customer’s death, we will take reasonable steps to promptly secure any accounts in the sole name of the deceased by removing the deceased customer’s internet and app banking login credentials and restricting the types of debit transactions that can be performed on the account.
+Any credit payments to the account, after the hold is placed on the account may be returned to the sender.
 Any interest on savings accounts will still be paid until the account is closed.

 If you provide original or certified copies of the Death Certificate and Will (or Letters of Administration), we will locate all accounts held by the deceased.